mozilla-l10n/documentation/src/products/review/review.md

 When running these, you should see no errors or warnings.
 When running them against the central revisions, you should see no missing or changed strings, while having obsolete strings is expected.
 When running against beta or release revisions, expect to have changed strings, but again, no missing strings.

 Note: when running compare-locales against a non-existing locale code, use the `--full` commandline argument to get all strings in submodules.
-In particular for gecko-strings, you need that, otherwise you only get the strings in the `browser` and `mobile/android` directories.
+In particular for gecko-strings, you need that, otherwise you only get the strings in the `browser` directory.

 ### Run compare-locales against a localization repository

 A good next step to check for issues is to run compare-locales against a localization repository frequently updated (Italian and French are good examples).
 * [l10n-central/it](https://hg.mozilla.org/l10n-central/it) is cloned in `~/l10n/it`.

-To run compare-locales against `mozilla-unified` and Italian, for both desktop and Android, you can run:
+To run compare-locales against `mozilla-unified` and Italian you can run:

 ```
-$ compare-locales --unified ~/src/mozilla-unified/browser/locales/l10n.toml ~/src/mozilla-unified/mobile/android/locales/l10n.toml ~/l10n it
+$ compare-locales --unified ~/src/mozilla-unified/browser/locales/l10n.toml ~/l10n it
 ```

-To run compare-locales against `gecko-strings-quarantine` and Italian, for both desktop and Android, you can run:
+To run compare-locales against `gecko-strings-quarantine` and Italian you can run:

 ```
-$ compare-locales --unified ~/l10n/gecko-strings-quarantine/_configs/browser.toml ~/l10n/gecko-strings-quarantine/_configs/mobile-android.toml ~/l10n it
+$ compare-locales --unified ~/l10n/gecko-strings-quarantine/_configs/browser.toml ~/l10n it
 ```

 Both are really long commands, so it’s convenient to create Bash aliases in `~/.bash_profile` for them, e.g.

 ```
-cmp_moz="compare-locales --unified ~/src/mozilla-unified/browser/locales/l10n.toml ~/src/mozilla-unified/mobile/android/locales/l10n.toml ~/l10n it"
+cmp_moz="compare-locales --unified ~/src/mozilla-unified/browser/locales/l10n.toml ~/l10n it"
-cmp_mozx="compare-locales --unified ~/l10n/gecko-strings-quarantine/_configs/browser.toml ~/l10n/gecko-strings-quarantine/_configs/mobile-android.toml ~/l10n it"
+cmp_mozx="compare-locales --unified ~/l10n/gecko-strings-quarantine/_configs/browser.toml ~/l10n it"
 ```

 Let’s start with the output of `compare-locales` against `gecko-strings-quarantine`: most of the time, it should only report missing strings.
 There will be obsolete strings only if a string was removed, which is a rare event in cross-channel.